 Our world is changing.
-And are you ready to adapt your salon business model to this new world?
+Are you ready to adapt your salon business model to this new world?

 Traditional businesses get obsolete faster than ever before.
 Taxis are being replaced by Uber.
 Cinemas are being replaced by Netflix.

-What all new industry disruptions have in common is that they come with a new revenue model that replaces the traditional one.
+All new industry disruptions have in common that they come with a new revenue model that replaces the traditional one.
 And I’m sure you’ve already started to see new revenue models arise also in the salon industry.

 To build your salon for the future, it’s more important than ever that you understand your salon’s revenue model.
-Only then can you start to innovate and identify ways of changing how you operate to improve your salon business.
+Only then can you start to innovate and identify ways to improve your salon business.

-Before we dive into the details, I’ve created a simple infographic for you that captures the essence of what the hair salon revenue model looks like today for the average U.S. hair salon.
+Before we dive into the details, I’ve created a simple infographic that captures the essence of today’s hair salon revenue model for the average U.S. hair salon.

-It also includes the average hair salon cost split which takes the average hair salon to a profit margin of 8.2%.
+It also includes the average cost split which takes the average hair salon to a profit margin of 8.2%.

 But we’ll come back to that.
 Let’s start with some basics.